Yearbook of Muslims in Europe

 Editors:

-Ahmet Alibašić is Associate Professor at the Faculty of Islamic Studies, University of Sarajevo, and Director of the Centre for Advanced Studies in Sarajevo.
-He writes on Islam in Southeast Europe, contemporary Islamic political thought, and interreligious relations.
+Ahmet Alibašić is Professor at the Faculty of Islamic Studies, University of Sarajevo, and Director of the Centre for Advanced Studies in Sarajevo.
+He writes on Islam in Southeastern Europe, contemporary Islamic political thought, and interreligious relations.

 Researchers, students, journalists, government and NGO officials, and officials of international organizations working with minorities, migration and Muslim communities inside and outside Europe.